Han Terra: International career

 Han debuted internationally with a series of recitals in the United States.
 She played at the Sam Sung Hall of the Asian Art Museum of San Francisco as part of the San Francisco International Arts Festival, at the Doris Duke Hall at the Honolulu Academy of Arts, in Seattle and had an invited recital at Brown University in 2008.

 In 2010, Han lived for some time in Tokyo, Japan during which she tried to adapt Japanese traditional music for Kayageum and collaborated with Japanese artists Korean Cultural Council in Japan sponsored.
 Her fan club, the TeRras, was established in Tokyo during the concert.

 She stayed in Yanbian in Northeastern China in 2011, and carried out research performing art forms of North Korea, Yanbian province and China with the Xingsan Jin who is a Chinese National Heritage of Kayageum of China.
 Their collaboration included exchange of musical concepts and playing techniques of 21, 22 and 23 stringed kayageums.
-Han studied guzheng in the Central conservatory of music, Beijing under professor Zhou Wang.
+Han studied guzheng in the Central Conservatory of Music, Beijing under professor Zhou Wang.

-TeRra Han stayed in Paris 2012, since then she has been collaborating with French artists such as visual artist Benjamin Efrati, electronic musician Richard Pinhas.
-In 2016, celebrating 130 years of diplomatic relations of France and Korea, she had a recital, REVELATION series $\Pi$ at the Sejong Center for the Performing Arts in Seoul supported by the Institut Français.
+TeRra Han stayed in Paris 2012, since then she has been collaborating with French Artists such as visual artist Benjamin Efrati, electronic musician Richard Pinhas.
+In 2016, celebrating 130 years of diplomatic relations of France and Korea, she had a recital, Revelation series $\Pi$ at the Sejong Center for the Performing Arts in Seoul supported by the Institut Français.
 For this recital, Terra Han revisits the music at Kagayeum and has a France-Korean version of this traditional instrument, with the participation of Erwan Richard, French violist.
 Through the solos and duets of the artist and one can see the genius of Baudelaire, the Korean court music of the 11th century, but also the French and modern classical music.

 During her stay in New York City in 2012, she performed the "Sonnet of an Innocent Flower" at the Korea Society.
 During the performance, musicologist Robert.
 C Provine accompanied her performance with segments of lectures on each piece.
 The event encompassed kayageum music, song and dance which replicated the Chosun Kisaeng tradition.

 On September 29, 2015, Han had debut stage at the Carnegie Hall, in New York.
-It was actually internationally tour concert starting from at the Suginami Public Hall in Tokyo, Japan and National Gugak Center in Seoul, South Korea.
+It was internationally tour concert from at the Suginami Public Hall in Tokyo, Japan and National Gugak Center in Seoul, South Korea.
 She played Kayageum Sanjo full version of Choi Ok Sam which is a National intangible heritage No.23 of South Korea, it was world premier that Choi Ok Sam sanjo full version performed and she was the youngest Korean traditional musicians of a few who ever had a recital at the Carnegie hall, even at the Suginami Public Hall, either.